Duet3D/wiki-content/Duet3D_hardware/Accessories/Magnetic_Encoder.md

 The [M569.6](/User_manual/Reference/Gcodes/M569_6){target=_blank} command is used to tune the motor and encoder pair, e.g.
 ```
-M569.6 P51.0 V2 ; conduct magnetic encoder calibration on move on closed loop driver on HCL board with magnetic encoder at address 50.
+M569.6 P51.0 V2 ; conduct magnetic encoder calibration on move on closed loop driver on EXP1HCL board with magnetic encoder at address 50.
 ```

 This can be checked with V3 and cleared with V4, see [Runtime Tuning](/User_manual/Tuning/Duet_3_1HCL_tuning#runtime-tuning ){target=_blank}.